philcryer/fak3r.com/README.md

     cd fak3r.com
     rm -rf _drafts/* _/posts/*

 And you should be all set.
-Feel free to contact me with any questions.
+Hit up the (Jekyll documentation)[http://jekyllrb.com/docs/home/], or feel free to contact me with any questions.

 ## License